 Changes to This Policy

 If we make changes to the policy in the future with regard to how we use your information, we will post those changes on our Web site in this location together with the date of the last update.
-Your continued business relationship or use of the Web site after the changes are posted constitutes your agreement to the changes, both with regard to information we have previously collected from you and with regard to information we collect from you in the future.
+Your continued business relationship or use of the Web site after the changes are posted constitutes your agreement to the changes, both with regard to the information we have previously collected from you and with regard to the information we collect from you in the future.
 If you do not agree to the changes, please discontinue your use of our Web site.

 We may contact you via email or use targeted online advertising as permissible by law.
 In the case of email, we may include instructions to enable you to unsubscribe from future emails if you so choose.
 You agree and understand that while we will do our best to comply with your request, we shall not be liable for any problems or delays associated with the opt-out process.